mssun/rpython-by-example/index.rst

 Since RPython is based on the Python syntax, most concepts in RPython are similar with Python.
 However, there are still some notable differences in built-in types.
-We will highlight their differences, inconsistencies, and usage suggestions in warning boxes within the paragraphs.
+We will highlight their differences, inconsistencies, and usage suggestions in admonition boxes within the paragraphs.

 .. toctree::
    :maxdepth: 2